Michael Bradley (soccer): Roma

 On July 16, 2012, Bradley joined Roma, signing a four-year contract for a transfer fee of €3.75 million.
-On July 17, 2012, Bradley made his debut for Roma as a starter in a 2–1 victory against fellow U.S. national team member Terrence Boyd of the Austrian Football Bundesliga club, Rapid Wien.
-On July 25, 2012, Bradley scored his first goal for Roma in a club friendly against Liverpool at Fenway Park in Boston.
+The following day, he made his debut for Roma as a starter in a 2–1 pre-season victory against Austrian Bundesliga club Rapid Wien, going head-to-head with fellow U.S. international Terrence Boyd.
+On July 25, Bradley scored his first goal for his new club in a friendly against Liverpool at Fenway Park in Boston.
 On August 19, Bradley scored his second pre-season goal against Greek club Aris.
 On August 26, Bradley made his league debut as a starter for Roma in their 2–2 draw against Catania; he picked up the assist in Roma's game-tying goal in the 90th minute.
-On October 7, 2012, in his first game back after a month-long groin injury, Bradley scored his first goal for the Giallorossi in Roma's 2–0 win over Atalanta.
+On October 7, in his first game back after a month-long groin injury, Bradley scored his first goal for the Giallorossi in Roma's 2–0 win over Atalanta.

-In late January 2013, Bradley received praise from freelance writer for ESPN.com Michael Cox, stating that Serie A are choosing midfielders like Bradley who "epitomizes the new breed of Serie A midfielder, who's all about energy and hard running, rather than the typical number 10."
-On May 26, 2013, Bradley started in midfield for Roma as the club fell 1–0 to Rome rivals S.S.
-Lazio in the final of the Coppa Italia.
+In late January 2013, Bradley received praise from freelance writer for ESPN.com Michael Cox, stating that Serie A were choosing midfielders like Bradley who "epitomize[d] the new breed of Serie A midfielder, who's all about energy and hard running, rather than the typical number 10."
+On May 26 of that year, Bradley started in midfield for Roma as the club fell 1–0 to Rome rivals Lazio in the final of the Coppa Italia.

 On September 6, Bradley was sidelined due to an injury he suffered on national team duty against Costa Rica.
 He returned to action for Roma on October 27, where he scored a goal against Udinese, the only goal either side scored during the match.